Snowflake-Labs/cortex-search/examples/rest/README.md

 - pip (Python package installer)
   Additionally, you must have access to a Snowflake account and the required permissions to query the Cortex Search Service at the specified database and schema.

-Installation
+## Installation

-First, clone this repository to your local machine using git:
+First, clone this repository to your local machine using git and navigate to this directory:

 ```
 git clone https://github.com/snowflake-labs/cortex-search.git
-cd cortex-search
+cd cortex-search/examples/rest
 ```

 Install the necessary Python dependencies by running: